lonepo/SASTRA101/README.md

 * *Dinner:* 7:00–8:15 PM

 ### 🍛 Food Quality
+* Server a strict vegetarian diet.
+* No non veg allowed in hostels.
+Day scholars can bring for lunch. dont take it to hostel
 * Varies — some dishes good, some okay, some avoidable
 * You'll *always find something edible*
 * Occasionally, *à la carte stalls* sell dosas, noodles, etc. (pay separately)